Freedom of Information

 - Authorities are only obliged to provide recorded information, such as reports, documents, printed notes and videos.

-- Requests must be made in writing or in another permanent form.
+- Requests must be made in writing to the address below or you can e-mail firstname.lastname@example.org

 - Requests must state the name and address of the applicant and describe what information is required.

 - Authorities may charge a fee in accordance with Fee regulations.
 There is no need to cite the Act or explain why information is being asked for.